 In 2008, after being a fan of space music for twenty years, Morris began pursuing his own solo music with a combined interest in ambient and “world” music.
 In his solo works, Shane bridges his musicality and experiences from previous ensembles and academic studies, with the minimal aesthetic of ambient and atmospheric music, shamanism and trance, ritual music from around the globe, digital and analog electronics, acoustic percussion and wind instruments, and field recordings.
 Morris’s approach creates an overall sound experience that combines music, art, and nature.
 The music of Shane Morris is about the mysterious, the unknown, and transcendence.
 Every composition and live set tell a story.
 The details of that story is left to each individual listener.

 Shane began releasing ambient electronic music on various net labels through creative commons licensing in 2009.
 Many of Shane’s first releases were live sets that were culled and mastered lightly.
 Monthly and weekly live sets streamed at electro-music.com and stillstream.fm were common from 2008 to 2012.
 Morris continued refining his skills with recording and engineering, mixing and mastering, and released his first commercial album jointly with Australian artist, Disturbed Earth titled “Suburban Catacombs” with the relaxed Machinery label.
 Around this time Morris also began releasing independently on his bandcamp page.
 In 2011, a collaboration of all acoustic instruments in a dark ambient soundscape of prehistoric time, landed Morris and Mystified on the prestigious Spotted Peccary/Lotuspike label.
 Morris co-released two more albums with Mystified closing a trilogy known as “Inspired Evolution” which brought great reviews and wide airplay.
-Continuing with Spotted Peccary, Morris co-released “Blood Moon” with fellow tribalist, Frore, which has also garnered great reviews and respect among the ambient community.
-Frore and Morris are on the cusps of the second collaborative release titled “Eclipse”, which will serve as a lunar sequel to “Blood Moon” due out on November 3rd, 2017 with Spotted Peccary.
-Morris and Frore are also currently working on a third album with friends and heroes on each track.
-Shane is also working on his first solo album in recent years, which will be a journey through pre-Hispanic Americas.
+Continuing with Spotted Peccary, Morris co-released “Blood Moon” and “Eclipse” with fellow tribalist, Frore, which has also garnered great reviews and respect among the ambient community.
+Frore and Morris are on the cusps of their third collaborative release due out with Spotted Peccary in 2021.
 Please view the extensive discography section to listen, read, purchase, or download Shane’s music.